djalbat/occam-grammar-utilities/README.md

 This package provides the means to eliminate left recursion, the Achilles heel of top-down parsers, in both its direct and indirect forms.

-There is a paper to accompany this project:
+There is an accompanying paper:

 * [Eliminating Left Recursion without the Epsilon](https://arxiv.org/abs/1908.10888)